Gitorious-backup/gitorious-wiki/DebianSqueezeInstallation.markdown

     sudo git clone git://gitorious.org/gitorious/mainline.git /var/www/gitorious
 -- or --
     sudo git clone http://git.gitorious.org/gitorious/mainline.git /var/www/gitorious

+# Install Ruby gems
+For this, I gave my git user temporary sudo access.
+You could just execute this as root as well.
+    cd /var/www/gitorious && bundle install

 # Configure services
 * Copy Sphinx and git-daemon scripts from `gitorious/doc/templates/ubuntu` to `/etc/init.d`; change Ruby interpreter in git-daemon if you used a non-default location.
 Also, you'll want to change the `Provides` line in these scripts to something without spaces.
 I've used `gitorious-git-daemon` and `gitorious-ultrasphinx`.